Hip Replacement Surgery

 From a cosmetic point of view, it must always be remembered that the length of the scar does not dictate how well the wound will heal as the wound heals from side-to-side and not from end-to-end.
 What matters is what is done beneath the skin cut and that the surgeon is meticulous with his handling of the soft tissues and bone throughout the procedure.

 There are many different designs of implants on the market, produced by numerous companies and these implants are designed to be versatile enough to accommodate all shapes of hip anatomy.
 One of the more important aspects of hip replacements are the bearing surfaces.
 Those are the bits that have to articulate upon one another and in essence are replacing the biological cartilage surfaces.
-Various materials include highly cross-linked polyethylene, ceramic, ceramicised metal and metal itself.
+Various materials include highly cross-linked polyethylene, ceramic, ceramicised metal alloys and stainless steel metal alloys.
 The material that usually interfaces with the bone directly is a titanium alloy.
 This material is bone friendly as it has a similar amount of bendiness or elasticity compared to that of bone.
 The titanium components are usually press fitted into the prepared bone with the use of a fairly large mallet.
 This provides for initial scratch fit as well as a press fit with no movement.
-Less than 150 micrometres of movement is aimed for in order to allow the bone to grow onto the titanium rough surfaces.
+Less than 150 micrometers of movement is aimed for in order to allow the bone to grow onto the titanium rough surfaces.
 Following insertion of the titanium components, the socket liner and the femoral head are inserted.
 These are taper fit designs and are interchangeable and very modular, resulting in hopefully a perfect mechanical construct that mimics the natural anatomy of the patient.
 In my practice ceramic-on-ceramic bearings are typically used for the younger active patients, i.e. those under the age of 52years.
 For older less active ages I often use highly cross-linked polyethylene with a ceramicised metal head.
-I no longer use any metal heads, the metal heads are chrome cobalt molybdenum and nickel alloys of stainless steel.
-There have been numerous concerns regarding the elution of cobalt and chrome irons at the taper fit interfaces.
+I no longer use any metal heads.
+The metal heads are chrome cobalt molybdenum and nickel alloys of stainless steel.
+There have been numerous concerns regarding the elution of cobalt and chrome ions at the taper fit interfaces.

 The metal-on-metal resurfacing total hip replacement has largely been stopped in Europe.
 (The term resurfacing is a well-chosen marketing word that implies less surgery.
 This is NOT the case, as a Resurfacing Hip Replacement is still a Total hip replacement, just of a different design.
-It in fact demands larger cuts and more muscle release with subsequent repair.)
+It in fact demands larger cuts and more muscle release .)
 There are a few centers in the United Kingdom and America that still do this procedure.
 In my practice it is offered to the very active, fit, large males.
 Patients of small size, and this typically means most woman, have historically done very poorly with this implant.
 There are no real advantages in respect of this implant other than a slightly more normal gait cycle and some studies indicate perhaps a higher level of activity possible with these implants.
-However, the metal-on-metal bearing surfaces do result in metal debris that includes cobalt and chrome irons.
+However, the metal-on-metal bearing surfaces do result in metal debris that includes cobalt and chrome ions.
 These can in some patients result in a biologically adverse reaction which will require early revision.
 Due to this, patients with resurfacings need annual follow-up with xrays (current BOA recommendation), specifically because adverse reactions to metal debris can be asymptomatic for years while causing bone and soft tissue damage.
 Despite this I enjoy doing Resurfacing hip replacements BUT the patient needs to be compliant wrt follow-up.
 Currently there are experimental versions using ceramic in terms of resurfacing, however this is not yet mainstream, and I have some serious concerns regarding future complications for this design because of the mechanical properties of the ceramic material.
 We shall see what the future holds in this regard.

 In terms of bearing surfaces, the modern bearing surfaces each have their pros and cons.
 The new cross-linked polyethylene is an excellent bearing surface and very forgiving and currently with a ceramicised metal head or ceramic head, working against a cross-linked polyethylene bearing, the wear rate is such that the hip should last 25 to 30 years.

 Ceramic-on-ceramic bearings however still have the lowest wear rate of all bearings.
 This is what we call a hard-on-hard bearing.
 Historically there have been issues with brittleness and therefore potential for these bearings to break.
 The implant I use has a patented titanium band integrated with the ceramic liner and there are no reported breakages of this design.
 Further issues as it relates to ceramic bearings are that on occasion these can result in a squeaking noise.
 The incidence of this varies but generally it is approximately 1% to 3% of cases and usually only when the patient is moving the hip into extremes of position.
 The beauty of ceramic is that there is no reported biological response to the little bit of wear debris that is created.
 That is opposed to any other materials such as the metal implants and/or the polyethylene implants.
+This lack of response to ceramic debris leads to the lowest rate of aseptic lysis (loosening of bone attachment to the implant), which is often a reason for revision.

 The details of the materials we use for hip replacements are a textbook’s worth of discussion and any of these concerns can be directly discussed at consultation.